lm3nitro/Projects/SIEM/ELK/ELK Install.md

 systemctl start elasticsearch
 ```

-I verified the status of Elastic search with the following command
+I verified the status of Elastic search with the following command:

 ```
 systemctl status elasticsearch.service